 How Can You Keep Moisture Out of Your Shed?

-Moisture isn’t just a small problem; it can ruin everything you’re trying to store and slowly eat away at the shed itself.
-This happens with certain shed material types like wood or metal, but it will not be an issue with Keter resin sheds.
+moisture or curious about venting a storage shed.
+No matter what, though, the most important thing to note from the start is that moisture isn’t just a small problem.
+It can ruin everything you’re trying to store and slowly eat away at the shed itself.
+This happens with certain shed material types like wood or metal, but it is not an issue with Keter resin sheds.
 Keter outdoor sheds have built-in shed ventilation, which means this isn’t an issue.
 However, if you have another type of shed, it’s essential to understand what needs to be done about moisture.
+No matter what type of shed you have, knowing how to prevent moisture buildup (through proper ventilation, air vents for storage sheds or a shed moisture barrier) can protect your belongings and the shed itself.

 What Causes Moisture in a Shed?

-If you’re trying to figure out how to keep moisture out of a shed, it helps to understand where that moisture is coming from in the first place.
+First off, let’s talk about what actually causes moisture in a storage shed.
 Most of the time, it’s not just one thing.
 It’s a mix of sneaky little problems adding up.

-• Then there’s ground moisture, which is especially common if you have a wooden shed, sits directly on soil or a slab without a vapor barrier.
+- Then there’s ground moisture, which is especially common if you have a wooden shed.
+It sits directly on soil or a slab without a vapor barrier.
 Water can slowly rise from the ground and soak into the floor of wooden sheds over time.

 Knowing where moisture comes from is the first step in stopping it.
 Once you spot the problem, you can take the right steps to keep your shed dry inside.